Professional Development

 · Trainee & Young Faculty Community of Practice

-· Liver & Intestinal Community of Practice (LICOP) Educational Subcommittee — the group behind annual travel grants for medical students to attend ATC
+· Liver & Intestinal Community of Practice (LICOP) — offers an annual travel grant for medical students presenting at ATC

 Join AST ↗